DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2019-08-16-magic-link-login.md

 Users had trouble with accounts:

-* they didn’t know which GOV.UK account to use
+- they did not know which GOV.UK account to use
-* some didn’t know why they were making an account
+- some did not know why they were making an account
-* Only ask for an email address, and explain why we need it.
+- only ask for an email address, and explain why we need it